 In this article I want to cover an alternative I’ve come across while building the “real” word clock project.
 This version will not feature a 12×12 LED-Matrix display.
 Instead it’s made with LED strips and only the significant words on the clock can light up.
 With this method you can’t display custom messages, but the whole build won’t cost you as much either.
 Read all about this build in this article or watch this video:

-I recently worked on a video that I plan to publish in 2018 and I had some shots left-over which are nice, but didn’t make it into the video.
-I decided to publish them in their own video (I also included some nice clips, that actually made it into the final video, just a sneak peek).
+I recently worked on a video that I plan to publish in 2018 and I had some shots left-over which are nice, but probably won’t make it into the final video.
+I decided to publish them in their own video (I also included some nice clips, that I actually want to include in the final video).
 Watch it here: